Divorce in Australia (2026)

 What is this right?

 Australia has a no-fault divorce system.
-This means you do not need to prove that either person did something wrong.
-The only legal ground for divorce is that the marriage has broken down irretrievably, which you prove by living separately for at least 12 months (Family Law Act 1975, s 48).
+There's no need to prove anyone did anything wrong — the only ground is that the marriage has broken down irretrievably, demonstrated by living separately for at least 12 months under s.
+48 of the Family Law Act 1975.

-You can be separated under the same roof if you can show the relationship ended — for example, sleeping apart, not sharing meals, or telling family and friends.
-If you reconcile for less than three months during the 12-month period, the clock does not restart (s 50).
+You can be separated under the same roof if you can show the relationship ended — sleeping apart, not sharing meals, telling family and friends.
+A reconciliation of less than three months during the 12-month period does not restart the clock (s.
+50).

-At least one spouse must be an Australian citizen, domiciled in Australia, or an ordinary resident who has lived here for at least 12 months before filing (s 39(3)).
-If the marriage lasted less than two years, you must attend counselling or get a certificate saying counselling was attempted before filing (s 44(1B)).
+The jurisdictional hook: at least one spouse must be an Australian citizen, domiciled in Australia, or an ordinary resident who has lived here for at least 12 months before filing (s.
+39(3)).
+For marriages of less than two years, you must attend counselling or obtain a certificate that counselling was attempted before filing (s.
+44(1B)).

-The divorce becomes final one month and one day after the court grants the order.
+The divorce order becomes final one month and one day after the court grants it.
 You cannot remarry until it is final.

 When does it apply?